ros2/ros2_documentation/source/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.rst

 --------------------------

-Using Visual Studio Code and Docker Containers will enable you to run your favorite ROS2 Distribution without the necessity to change your operating system or use a virtual machine, just within your Visual Studio Code.
-With this tutorial you can set up a docker container, which can be used for your future ROS2 projects.
+Using Visual Studio Code and Docker Containers will enable you to run your favorite ROS 2 Distribution without the necessity to change your operating system or use a virtual machine.

-**Install Docker**
+With this tutorial you can set up a docker container, which can be used for your future ROS 2 projects.

+Install Docker
+^^^^^^^^^^^^^^

 To install docker and set the correct user rights please use the following commands.